bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 that rely on different asset data without holding onto all of their assets forever.
 That would be, in effect, a memory leak.

-However, this behavior can be frustrating when trying to pre-load asssets.
+However, this behavior can be frustrating when trying to pre-load assets.
 Loading all of your assets ahead of time simply won't work if you immediately drop the handles.
 Instead, you need to hold onto them somehow.
 Resources can work well for this, as can "zoos" of loaded entities or scenes that you quickly clone into your game as needed.